Hampton Roads: Demographics

-In addition, 5.4% of the population were Hispanic or Latino (of any race).
-57.2% of the population were of non-Hispanic White background.
+In addition, 7.6% of the population were Hispanic or Latino (of any race).
+52.3% of the population were of non-Hispanic White background.

 Religious

+According to data from 2020 that was collected by the Association of Statisticians of American Religious Bodies(ASARB), nondenominational Christian churches and the Catholic Church, respectively, have the highest and second highest number of adherents in the region.
+Islam has the highest number of adherents among non-Christian religious traditions followed by Judaism, Buddhism, and Hinduism.

 A small minority of Virginians in the Hampton Roads region believe in pantheism.

 Immigration status

 In 2014-2018, there were 106,682 immigrants in the region, making up 7% of the population.

 Ethnic groups

 In 2010 around 40,000 people of Filipino origin lived in that region.

 Chinese immigration to Norfolk occurred after 1885, and in 1995 300 families were members of that city's Chinese Community Association.

 Culture

 The area is most often associated with the larger American South.
 People who have grown up in the Hampton Roads area have a unique Tidewater accent which sounds different from a stereotypical Southern accent.
 Vowels have a longer pronunciation than in a regular southern accent.